 When is the OLNA?

-There are two OLNA testing windows in any given academic year.
-Students first attempt the required assessments in Term One of Year Ten.
-Should they not be successful in this round, there is another opportunity in Term Three of that same year.
-The same testing windows occur again for students in Year Eleven and Twelve, meaning there are six opportunities in total for students to pass the OLNA prior to graduation.
+There are two OLNA testing windows in any given academic year for Year 11 and 12 students.
+There are 1 – 2 testing opportunities for Year 10 students.
+Most Year 10 students will sit for the testing once in that year.
+Only those that missed the testing in Year 9 will sit for the OLNA twice in that year.
+There is one testing opportunity in Semester Two for Year 9 students.
+This means that there are six opportunities in total for students to pass the OLNA prior to graduation.
 Upon leaving high school, individuals can complete the OLNA as an independent candidate.

 How is the OLNA Structured?